Control Shelly devices with Homey

 Using the button action trigger card

-Some Shelly devices are capable of notifying Homey when a specific action has taken place.
+Most Shelly devices are capable of notifying Homey when a specific action has taken place.
 For instance a short- or longpress of a switch.
-If you have a supported device (in other words, you are able to select the “button action” trigger card for your device) and you want to be able to use this functionality you will need to perform an extra action.
+If you have a supported device and you want to be able to use this functionality you will need to perform an extra action.

 - Open the settings of your Shelly device through the Homey app by long pressing the device and selecting the cogwheel.